 Samantha Baker grew up with a great love for the arts and has always enjoyed singing, playing the piano, drawing, and, most of all, writing.
 She studied linguistics and psychology at Memorial University of Newfoundland, where she earned her Bachelor of Arts in 2013.
 Upon graduating, she received the Michael Staveley Award for maintaining Dean’s List status every year of her program.
 Samantha later returned to Memorial University, where she completed her Bachelor of Education in 2016.
 She has since worked as a substitute teacher and as an adult basic education instructor at Keyin College, where she primarily taught English language arts.
-Today she works with The Rooms as part of the Programming and Public Engagement division.
+Today she works with The Rooms as part of the Visitor Services team.
 In her spare time, Samantha enjoys reading, cooking, taking walks around local parks, and spending time with her loved ones.

 Flanker Press is a bright spark in the Newfoundland and Labrador publishing scene.
 As the province’s most active publisher of trade books, the company now averages twenty new titles per year, with a heavy emphasis on regional non-fiction and historical fiction.

 The mission of Flanker Press is to provide a quality publishing service to the local and regional writing community and to actively promote its authors and their books in Canada and abroad.

 Now located in Paradise, Flanker Press has grown from a part-time venture in 1994 to a business with eight full-time employees.
 In the fall of 2004, Flanker Press launched a new imprint, Pennywell Books.
 This imprint includes literary fiction, short stories, young adult fiction, and children’s books.

 Flanker Press Ltd. Unit #1 1243 Kenmount Road, Paradise, NL A1L 0V8 Canada